DanWang1230/Extended_Kalman_Filter/README.md

 A linear motion model is used for the bicycle.
 Thus, the prediction step is linear for both the Kalman filter and the EKF.
 However, the update step is different for the two filters.
 The lidar measurement model is linear and applies the standard Kalman filter, while the radar measurement is nonlinear and applies the EKF.
 The two kinds of measurements are fused together based on the timestamps using sensor fusion.

-[This video](https://youtu.be/E2RPJFtib5Q) clearly shows that the filters (see the green markers) successfully detects the location of the moving bicycle.
+[The video here](https://youtu.be/E2RPJFtib5Q) clearly shows that the filters (see the green markers) successfully detects the location of the moving bicycle.